alessandrojean/order-by-installer/README.md

 You'll need to download a copy of the VertrigoServ installer and put it in the same folder you downloaded this repository.

-You'll need also compile two `jar` from the [software](https://github.com/alessandrojean/order-by-desktop): one with your currently database login scheme, and another with the same database scheme, but with the password null.
+You'll need also compile two `jar` from the [software](https://github.com/alessandrojean/order-by-desktop): one with your currently database login scheme, and another with the same database scheme, but with the password empty.

 ## License